2001-Tue Feb 21 21:13:42 MST 2017

 peeing outside the litterbox happens regularly, it's a good idea to discuss the situation with your vet to rule out any possible health concerns.

-Plenty of cat owners forgo having even pet-safe potted plants in their homes, because their cats love to dig, play, lie or even potty in the dirt at the base of the plant.
+cat owners forgo having even pet-safe potted plants in their homes, because their cats love to dig, play, lie or even potty in the dirt at the base of the plant.
 Stacy Mantle, a writer in Phoenix, grew tired of dirt strewn on her floors from playful cats.
 She now uses a layer of aluminum foil with pine cones on top of it placed on the soil around the plant to dissuade her cats from digging in.
 This is sometimes effective and blends in with the color of the soil, so it doesn’t create an eyesore.

 Cats are truly wonderful companions with